User login

 • Cost effectiveness.
 Cloud computing or hosted services are purchased on a subscription basis.
 You pay by the month, based on what you use.

 • Scalability.
-Cloud computing gives you access to extra computer power whenever you need it.
+Cloud computing gives you access to extra computer power whenever you need it – so it copes easily with business growth.

 That’s not to say cloud computing is unsafe.
-In fact, the risks may be lower than those involved in managing services yourself.
-It’s just important to evaluate them carefully when deciding whether to use the cloud.
+In fact, often the risks may be lower than those involved in managing services yourself.
+It’s just important to evaluate them carefully.
+It’s usually safest to go for big-name providers which have an established customer base.

 Are hosted services for you?

-What’s more, you can often try cloud computing at a low cost.
-A service to run your company intranet should cost from £10 a month.
+However, you don’t have to go that far.
+You can often try cloud computing at a low cost and with little risk.
+For instance, a service to run your company intranet should cost from £10 a month.
 Given the money saved over buying a server, installing intranet software and learning how to use it, that makes the cloud a very attractive option.

 Add this